IT Focus Area: Security

 Maturing Endpoint Security: 5 Key Considerations

 Endpoints are everywhere.
-The word “endpoint” has transitioned from an allusion to desktops, laptops and corporate servers, to a ubiquitous term encompassing smartphones, tablets, virtual machines, Internet of Things (IoT) devices, and even printers, ATMs and point of sale (PoS) terminals.
+The word “endpoint” has transitioned from an allusion to desktops, laptops and corporate servers to a ubiquitous term encompassing smartphones, tablets, virtual machines, Internet of Things (IoT) devices and even printers, ATMs and point of sale (PoS) terminals.
 Endpoint security is the front line in the fight against cyber attacks, because every device that connects to a corporate network represents a potential back door.
-Hackers like to focus their efforts on endpoints as the entry point for an attack because they are connected to the weakest link in enterprise data protection: humans.
+Hackers like to focus their efforts on endpoints because they are connected to the weakest link in enterprise data protection: humans.

 "No matter what technology we put in place, no matter how much money we spend on protections for the organization, we still have people, and people are fallible."